Helping Families With Young Children Navigate Transitions in the Aftermath of Pandemic Restrictions

 Grief and Loss

 Grief is a normal reaction to both positive and negative changes.
 Many children will experience some form of grieving due to the large and small losses that come with any change in routines.
-Some children may also be experiencing grief due to the death of a loved one.
-To date, more than 200,000 individuals have lost their lives due to COVID-19 in the United States alone (Centers for Disease Control and Prevention, 2020), many of whom were important people in the lives of young children.
+Some children may also be experiencing grief due to the death of a loved one due to the pandemic.
 Common reactions among young children to the death of caregivers and other loved ones include (Lieberman et al., 2003):

 - persistent crying,